 Years One/ Two Years Three/ Four Years Five/ Six

 Recognise Ci1 Recognise the difference Ci8 show Ci17 Recognise

 between good and bad awareness of how rights need to

 choices. issues affecting be balanced

 Ci2 Recognise the difference communities and against

 between right and wrong groups. responsibilities in

 and what is fair and unfair. order to protect

 Ci9 recognise the induvial and

 need to take communities from

 responsibility for injustice.

 actions.

 Ci18 Recognise

 Ci10 Identify the comminates and

 difference the people within

 between needs them are diverse,

 and wants. changing and

 interconnected.

 Ci11 identify and

 understand why Ci19 Recognise

 laws are made that people's basic

 and how they are needs are the

 applied to justly. same around the

 world, discussing

 Ci12 Recognise why some

 the importance societies are more

 of local able to meet these

 organisations in needs then others.

-providing for the C:20 Information
+providing for the 0'20 Ide 21'f

 needs of the local Ci20 Identify

 community. different forms of

 discrimination

 against people in

-Deflect Ci2 Consider ways of leading C:12 rofloct on societies.
+Defle -t Ci2 Canaidan afta att.
+C:12 wells at air societies.

-Reflect Ci3 Consider ways of looking after the school or Ci13 reflect on Ci21 Discuss how
+Reflect Ci3 Consider ways of looking Ci13 reflect on Ci21 Discuss how

-arter the school or how people can people can live
+after the school or how people can people can live

 take actions, and work together

-community and how to care make a positive to honofit their

 community and how to care make a positive to benefit their

 for the local environment. contribution, and communities.

 have a say in

 Ci4 Identify the importance what happens, Ci22 Consider the

 of rules and be able to say both locally and impact that

 why rules applying to them nationally. discrimination has

 are necessary. on people's lives.

 Ci14 Reflect on

 the impact of Ci23 Consider the

 people's actions main features of a

 on others and the democracy.

 environment.

 Respond Ci5 Express views and take Ci15 Work co- Ci24 work

-Поорона part in decision making operatively, collaboratively
+part in decision making operatively, collaboratively

 activities to improve their showing fairness towards common

 immediate environment or and goals.

-consideration to guais.
+community. consideration to

-community. others.
-C:3F Decel

-C'C Talla I others.
+others.
 Ci25 Reach

 Ci6 Take turns and share as agreements, make

 appropriate.
 Ci16 Make decisions, and

 decisions, manage

 Ci7 Suggest rules that would considering the discussions to

 improve things for the impact they may achieve positive

 common good. have on others. results.

 Ci26 Engage

 actively with

 democratic

 processes and

 address issues of

 concern to them

 through their

 actions and

 decision making.